vc1492a/PyNomaly/paper/paper.md

 This is useful in cases where regions of varying density occur within the same set of data.
 When using _cluster_labels_, the Local Outlier Probability of a sample is calculated with respect to its cluster assignment.
-In addition, PyNomaly also includes a modification of LoOP introduced by Hamlet et. al. [@Hamlet] that could be used in applications of streaming data.

 ## Research